 It's made up of six long, straight polycarbonate panels, three of them visible from this side, of course, kept in place by long wooden elements with two bolts for each of these.
 Removing a polycarbonate panel takes only a couple of minutes.
 The nuts on the bolts are simply removed with a spanner.
 This summer, when the external temperature has sometimes reached 25 Celsius, I've removed one of the panels.
 In countries where the temperature is regularly at 30 Celsius or higher, then it's a simple matter to remove more panels - all six panels, in fact.
 The fate of plants in traditional greenhouses at temperatures as high as this is pitiful, even if the greenhouse is painted with whitewash or the door is left open.
 I give other advantages of this greenhouse in the section below.
 One of these advantages is very striking, I think.
 If you'd prefer not to grow crops over the winter - in an unheated greenhouse, at a time when light intensity tends to be low, not much can realistically be grown - then you can convert the greenhouse into a shed with the greatest of ease.
 Simply remove the six semi-transparent polycarbonate panels and replace them with panels made of plywood or another opaque material.

-is the structure I designed and constructed to replace a very old structure which has now been demolished after damage by strong winds.
+This greenhouse is the structure I designed and constructed to replace a very old structure which has now been demolished after damage by strong winds.
 The new greenhouse is a prominent, harmonious feature of the skyline of this allotment site.
-First, some pictures and diagrams.
-Then, after discussing practicalities, I discuss briefly some visual matters - regularity, homeliness, visual impact, and I mention the traditions of timber-framing and allotment construction which I had in mind.

 The four triangular openings, two of them visible above, were covered with acrylic triangular pieces.